BenjaminTuckerInstitute/Liberty/1/25/liberty.md

 Is not usury dependent upon monopoly, and especially upon the land and money monopolies?

-Could these monopolies exist without the State f t. their back?
+Could these monopolies exist without the State at their back?

 Does not by far the larger part of the work of the State consist in establishing and sustaining these monopolies and other results of special legislation?